nhidev/nhidev.github.io/_posts/2019-05-19-Message-in-the-bottle.md

 - Write
 - Upload your own (picture, audio, video)
-- Tag your bottle (optional choose, use to attack your information if you like, actually you can write it in your bottle).
+- Tag your bottle (optional choose, use to attack your information if you like, actually you can write it in message).

 ### Random pick up a bottle:
 - Reply by message